-The University of Western Ontario Department of History History 2814F: The History of Aviation Fall 2022 Fri.
-9:30-11:30 in SSC 2032 (in-person) Prof. Jeffery Vacante Office Hours: Fri.
-11:30-12:30 in Lawson Hall 2218 Email: jvacant2@uwo.ca This is a draft syllabus.
-Please see your course OWL site for the final syllabus.
-Course delivery with respect to the COVID-19 pandemic The intent is for this course to be delivered in-person but should the COVID-19 landscape shift, the course will be delivered on-line asynchronously (eg., posted on OWL for students to view at their convenience) The grading scheme will not change.
-The course will return to an in-person mode of delivery when the University and local health authorities deem it safe to do so.
-Course Description: This course explores the history of aviation from the mid-nineteenth century to the present day.
+The University of Western Ontario Department of History History 2814G The History of Aviation

+Winter 2024

+Prof. Jeffery Vacante

+jvacant2@uwo.ca

+This is a draft syllabus.
+Please see the course site on OWL for a final version.

+Course Description

+This course explores the history of aviation from the mid-nineteenth century to the present day.
 It focuses on the key events and personalities associated with the history of aviation from the romantic era of flight to the development of the modern aviation industry.

-Antirequisite(s):
+Antirequisite(s): History 2215F/G

+Course Syllabus

-The former History 2215F/G Course Syllabus: This course explores the idea of flight.
+This course explores the idea of flight.
 When people began to experiment with flight they were seen as visionaries but also as somewhat eccentric.
 To those who pursued such experiments, balloons and then flying machines represented great scientific and technological advances as well as the hope that technology might bring the world together in peace.
 But the early promise of flight would be shattered when airplanes were shown to be efficient weapons in war, too.
 The early dreams of flight persisted into the middle decades of the twentieth century, which helped to propel the creation of a commercial aviation industry.
 The decades following the Second World War were a so-called golden age of aviation, a time when flight became more comfortable, safer, and accessible to a new generation of people with both the means and the desire to travel as a form of leisure.
 The deregulation of the skies beginning in the seventies, however, would ultimately spell the end of the carriers that had done so much to sell the public on the romance of flight.
 Flying would become more accessible to the masses but it would also become simply one among many other forms of transportation.
 This course focuses on the key events and personalities in the history of aviation, including Orville and Wilbur Wright and Charles Lindbergh.
 We will also consider how some literary figures, including H.G.
 Wells and Tom Wolfe, have understood flight.
 As well, we will trace the development of the commercial aviation industry, including the rise of such companies as Pan-Am, TWA, Canadian Airways, and Trans Canada Airlines.
 This course, in the end, is concerned with the idea of flight in the modern western imagination.

-In this course students will, in addition to learning the broad outline of the history of aviation, sharpen their ability to read and think critically, develop their analytical skills, and learn to organize and present their thoughts in the form of an examination and two short essays.
-Course Materials:
+In this course students will-in addition to learning the broad outline of the history of aviation-sharpen their ability to read and think critically, develop their analytical skills, and learn to organize and present their thoughts in the form of an examination and two short essays.